faridafaqiri/my-node-server/README.md

-# 🖥️ My Node.js Server
+# 🥗 Grocery Management Dashboard

 ## 📋 Project Overview
-This project is a basic web server built using Node.js and Express.js.
-It handles multiple HTTP requests and serves static content, allowing basic CRUD operations on a simple dataset of users.
+This project is a web application designed to help users manage their grocery items efficiently.
+Built with Node.js and Express.js, it allows users to perform basic CRUD operations on a simple dataset of groceries.

 ## 🎯 Project Objectives
 By the end of this project, you will be able to:
-- ✅ Set up a simple Node.js server using Express.js.
+- ✅ Set up a Node.js server using Express.js.
 - 🔄 Handle different types of HTTP requests (GET, POST, PUT, DELETE).
 - 📂 Serve static files (e.g., HTML, CSS, JavaScript).
-- 📤 Send JSON responses and handle data via request bodies and query parameters.
+- 📤 Send JSON responses and manage data via request bodies and query parameters.
 - ⚠️ Implement basic error handling and routing.

 ## 📂 Project Structure

-my-node-server/
+grocery-management-dashboard/
 │
 ├── public/
 │ ├── index.html
+│ ├── style.css
-│ └── style.css
+│ └── script.js
 │
 ├── routes/
-│ └── users.js
+│ └── products.js
 │
 ├── server.js
 │